MattFryer/Qlik-Web-Highlight/wordpress/qlik-highlight/readme.txt

 = Feedback =
 If you spot any issues or have any suggestions to improve the plugin, please let me know either via the support tab here, or via a comment on [QlikViewAddict.com](http://www.qlikviewaddict.com/p/qlikview-wordpress-plugin.html).

+== Credits ==
+Thanks go to Steve Dark and Dan Barraett for their help with initial testing the plugin!
+Additionally I'd like to thank Ivan Sagalaev and all the other contributors of Highlight.js which this plugin is based upon.

 == Installation ==
 There are 3 possible methods to install this plugin.
 We would highly recommend using method 1 as this will give notification of future updates.
 = Method 1 =
 1. Login to your WordPress Admin Portal.
-2. On the left hand navigation panel, select "Plugins".
+1. On the left hand navigation panel, select "Plugins".
-3. Towards the top of the plugins list, click the "Add New" button.
+1. Towards the top of the plugins list, click the "Add New" button.
-4. In the search box towards the right hand side, type "Qlik" and hit enter to search.
+1. In the search box towards the right hand side, type "Qlik" and hit enter to search.
-5. The Qlik for WordPress plugin is currently one of only two results returned.
+1. The Qlik for WordPress plugin is currently one of only two results returned.
 Click the "Install Now" button next to it.
-6. WordPress will then download and install the plugin for you.
+1. WordPress will then download and install the plugin for you.
 Once complete, click the "Activate" button to complete the installation.
-7. The plugin is now installed and the shortcode is ready to use.
+1. The plugin is now installed and the shortcode is ready to use.

 = Method 2 =
 1. Download the plugin zip file by clicking the link above.
-2. Login to your WordPress Admin Portal.
+1. Login to your WordPress Admin Portal.
-3. On the left hand navigation panel, select "Plugins".
+1. On the left hand navigation panel, select "Plugins".
-4. Towards the top of the plugins list, click the "Add New" button.
+1. Towards the top of the plugins list, click the "Add New" button.
 Note, if you have a previous version of this plugin installed it must be removed before proceeding.
-5. Again, towards the top, click the "Upload Plugin" button.
+1. Again, towards the top, click the "Upload Plugin" button.
-6. Click the "Browse" button and navigate to the location where you saved the plugin zip file and select it.
+1. Click the "Browse" button and navigate to the location where you saved the plugin zip file and select it.
-7. Click the "Install Now" button
+1. Click the "Install Now" button
-8. Once back on the plugins page, activate the "Qlik for Wordpress" plugin.
+1. Once back on the plugins page, activate the "Qlik for Wordpress" plugin.

 = Method 3 =
 1. Download the plugin zip file by clicking the link above.
-2. Extract the contents of the zip file to a folder on your computer.
+1. Extract the contents of the zip file to a folder on your computer.
-3. Upload the entire directory "/qlik-highlight/" and its contents from the .zip file to the "/wp-content/plugins/" directory of your Wordpess site.
+1. Upload the entire directory "/qlik-highlight/" and its contents from the .zip file to the "/wp-content/plugins/" directory of your Wordpess site.
 If a previous version of this plugin has been installed, overwrite the entire folder.
-4. Login to your WordPress Admin Portal.
+1. Login to your WordPress Admin Portal.
-5. On the left hand navigation panel, select "Plugins".
+1. On the left hand navigation panel, select "Plugins".
-6. Activate the "Qlik for WordPress" plugin.
+1. Activate the "Qlik for WordPress" plugin.

 == Frequently Asked Questions ==
 = Once installed, how do I use the plugin? =